 vi.
 An address or telephone number used by several people opening accounts

 vii.
-A person who omits required information on an application and doesn’t respond to notices that the application is incomplete
+Applicant who omits required information on an application and doesn’t respond to notices that the application is incomplete

 viii.
-A person who can’t provide authenticating information beyond what’s generally available from a wallet or credit report — for example, someone who can’t answer a challenge question
+Applicant who can’t provide authenticating information beyond what’s generally available from a wallet or credit report — for example, someone who can’t answer a challenge question

 E. Account Activity.
 How the account is being used can be a tip-off to identity theft: